Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ## Why I Chose This Issue

 After contribution #1 closed, I wanted a second issue in which the design direction had already been validated by a maintainer, rather than one I'd have to resolve myself mid-PR.
-Issue #8709 fit that: it carries the "good first issue" label, a prior contributor's partial fix was already merged and confirmed as correct by the maintainer, and on October 9, 2025, the maintainer posted a fresh grep of all remaining DoD-specific text across the codebase, showing 119 occurrences across 37 files and explicitly inviting further triage.
+Issue #8709 fit that: it carries the "good first issue" label, a prior contributor opened a PR (#13622) covering part of this list, which the maintainer confirmed on October 9, 2025 matched the intended direction, and that same comment included a fresh grep of all remaining DoD-specific text across the codebase, showing 119 occurrences across 37 files and explicitly inviting further triage.
 That gave me a concrete, maintainer-approved worklist to draw from instead of an open question, which was the gap that caused #1 to stall.

 ---